I first wrote this post immediately following Super Bowl XLIX (2/1/15).

 - Crime and Punishment, and

 - The Sales Whisperer® Way.
 (And you thought you didn't have time to read!)

 When your goal is to compete at the highest level, like Pete Carroll and Russell Wilson, you have to make quick decisions that the weak are not willing to make.

-Quite often you have to make important split-second decisions that impact the lives of those around you despite not having all the information you'd like to have or think you need to make a "good" decision or the "right" decision.
+Quite often you have to make important split-second decisions that impact the lives of those around you despite not having all the information you'd like to have.

 That's called life.
 Welcome to it.

 And when you're living in the Big Leagues, you have to more and bigger decisions, faster, more often, and with less information.